cycleseven/lunchbot/README.md

 ## How does it work?

 The bot listens to all messages in the channels it belongs to.
-(TODO: the "all channels it belongs to" part is not actually true yet, but it's planned.)

 Each work day, everybody who wants to take part in the game reports whether they brought food from home that day.